TeachingKidsProgramming/TeachingKidsProgramming.Java/tkp-lesson-plans/course100.md

 4. **Review the available resources for each TKP course.**  Resources include written explanation, mostly line-by-line for each course in GitHub, also recipe answer files.
 Additionally some recipes have answer videos on YouTube.

-5. **Use TKP Utilities.** Our current utility is the TKP Virtual Proctor / website, which allows you to 'see' student's work from one browser window.
-More utilities are planned.
+5. **Use TKP Utilities.** Our current utility is the TKP Virtual Proctor / website, which allows you to 'see' student's work from one browser window at `http://proctor.tkpjava.org`
 ***
 ## About The TKP Intentional Method